 The potential implications of these assumptions on code and policy development are significant.
-It could be assumed from the raw results presented here that no significant additional savings are available from energy conservation measures targeting heating energy use reduction, and that the code should focus elsewhere.
+In the case where unregulated loads are assumed to be high, the modeled results suggest that no significant additional savings are available from energy conservation measures targeting heating energy use reduction, and that the code should focus elsewhere.
 But Ecotope's experience with building performance suggests that very few buildings actually include such high levels of internal gains, and the internal gains that are present are not available for even distribution around the building to offset heating loads.
 De-emphasizing the role of building heating loads in future code requirements could miss significant opportunities for real energy use reductions.
 And if in the future successful strategies are developed to more effectively manage or limit equipment loads that lead to internal gains, the 'missing' heating loads will quickly reappear in these buildings.